TokSeKa-uajy/TokSeKa-uajy/README.md

 # 👋 Hi, I’m @TokSeKa-uajy

-- 👀 I’m interested in **software development, entrepreneurship, and self-improvement.**
+- 👀 I’m interested in **automation, software development, entrepreneurship, and self-improvement.**
-- 🌱 I’m currently learning **Machine Learning, Flutter, backend development, and business strategies for monetizing projects.**
+- 🌱 I’m currently learning **Machine Learning, Fullstack development, Flutter, and business strategies for monetizing projects.**
-- 💞️ I’m looking to collaborate on **exciting projects that solve real-world problems, especially in mobile and web development.**
+- 💞️ I’m looking to collaborate on **exciting projects that solve real-world problems, especially in machine learning and web development.**
 - 📫 How to reach me **https://www.linkedin.com/in/tok-se-ka/**
 - 😄 Pronouns: **He/Him**